zztzztzzt/Sotsugyou/README.md

 # Sotsugyou

-This is a implementation of the content of the third chapter of my graduation
+This is a implementation of the content of the third chapter of my graduation paper

 not finished